 * Tin, tantalum, tungsten, gold

-In addition to communicating our policies to suppliers, we also ask them to make reasonable efforts toward a conflict-free DRC and to procure from Conflict Free Smelter (CFS) to the greatest extent possible.
+We communicate our own policies to our suppliers, and we also ask them to make reasonable efforts to become DRC conflict-free, and to make their own procurement from conflict-free smelters (CFS), to the extent possible.